ckadelka/DesignPrinciplesGeneNetworks/README.md

 # DesignPrinciplesGeneNetworks
 A collection of functions and tools to analyze Boolean gene regulatory networks

-This repository contains code to perform the analyses described in the paper "A meta-analysis of Boolean network models reveals design principles of gene regulatory networks", published in 2024 in [https://www.science.org/doi/full/10.1126/sciadv.adj0822](Science Advances).
+This repository contains code to perform the analyses described in the paper "A meta-analysis of Boolean network models reveals design principles of gene regulatory networks", published in 2024 in [Science Advances](https://www.science.org/doi/full/10.1126/sciadv.adj0822).
 Most functionality is also implemented in the interactive project website [https://booleangenenetworks.math.iastate.edu](https://booleangenenetworks.math.iastate.edu).

 The three key pieces of code are: